PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Experiments

 \textbf{Long-Term Prediction}.
 Motion prediction no less than 500 milliseconds is regarded as long-term prediction, which is more challenging than short-term prediction due to the stochastic nature and uncertainty of human motion.
 The results on the Human3.6M dataset are given in Table~\ref{tab:h36_long}.
-Our approach attains the best results nearly in all the scenarios for both periodic actions and aperiodic actions.
+Our approach attains the best results nearly in most scenarios for both periodic actions and aperiodic actions.
 Specifically, for walking at 1,000 milliseconds, our approach decreases the reported lowest error, i.e., 0.92 of Conv Seq2Seq~\cite{li2018convolutional}, by 0.26, and beats the Residual RNN~\cite{martinez2017human} by 0.37.
-For predictions at 560 milliseconds, our predicted errors are 0.16, 0.18 and 0.04 lower than the best published results for eating, smoking, and discussion, respectively.
+For predictions at 560 milliseconds, our predicted errors are 0.16, 0.18 and 0.04 lower than the best published results for eating, smoking, and discussion, respectively. to make some computational operations feasible.
+Table~\ref{tab:h36_long_other} shows long-term prediction results of the other actions on the Human3.6M dataset.
+Our approach outperforms all the other approaches by a considerable margin.
+Taking walking together as an example, our prediction error is 0.75 at 560 milliseconds, which is only 66\% of that of ~\cite{martinez2017human}.